Northeast India: The emerging battleground we must not ignore

 On the other hand, the interconnectedness of global instability cannot be ignored.
 The unrest sweeping various parts of the world could easily spill into India.
 The recent terror attack in Pahalgam, Kashmir, starkly reminds us that destabilization efforts are ongoing and demand a forceful response.

-Following the Pahalgam terror attack that killed 26 on May 2, former Bangladesh Rifles chief LM Fazlur Rahman, reportedly close to Bangladesh’s Chief Adviser Muhammad Yunus, suggested Bangladesh should invade India’s northeastern states if New Delhi retaliates against Pakistan.
+Following the Pahalgam terror attack on April 22, which killed 26 people, former Bangladesh Rifles chief LM Fazlur Rahman, reportedly close to Bangladesh’s Chief Adviser Muhammad Yunus, suggested on May 2 that Bangladesh should invade India’s northeastern states if New Delhi retaliates against Pakistan.

 These remarks become even more pressing to evaluate our border security strategy.